Low Mercury Fish

 Sea Water Fish

 Safest fish brand on the market.
-Only fish that has been tested for mercury below FDA safe zone standard. safer also for pregnancy.
+Only fish that have been tested for mercury are below the FDA safe zone standard.
+Safer also for pregnancy.
 These salmon and tuna are tested to a mercury limit of 0.100 ppm, which is 22 times stricter than the FDA limit!

-💠Wild cought salmon is caught in natural environments such as oceans, rivers, and lakes,
+💠Wild caught salmon is caught in natural environments such as oceans, rivers, and lakes,

-It eats other organisms found in their natural environment, they are healthier and with brighter natural color.
-Rich of healthy omega nutrients and minerals.
+It eats other organisms found in their natural environment, and they are healthier and with brighter natural colors.
+Rich in healthy omega nutrients and minerals.

 Greenwashing Salmon